This page contains information about kerbside recycling, including what can and cannot be recycled.

 Non-collection of bins

-If your bin was not collected during the normal run, please contact us as soon as possible so our contractor can arrange for it to be emptied.
+If your bin was not collected during the normal run, please contact us as soon as possible so we can arrange for it to be emptied.

 What's recyclable - what's not